HF-SPM using attocube nano-positioners in magnetic fields above 30 T

 Piezo-Controlled Exfoliation of Graphene

 In the group of Prof. Gosh at the IIS in Bangalore, researcher Kinikar and his coworkers managed to measure the conductance of narrow stripes of graphene during their exfoliation.
-A metal tip is crashed into a graphite HOPG crystal using an attocube ANPz101 and slowly retracted via a piezo tube.
+A metal tip is crashed into a graphite HOPG crystal using an attocube positioner for vacuum application, namely the ANPz101, and slowly retracted via a piezo tube.
 Conductance is measured from the tip through the HOPG crystal.
 The setup situated inside a SEM is shown in picture 1.
 The graphite piece sticking on the tip will thereby be torn to a single layer of graphene.
 Mechanically torn graphene has highly crystalline edges, leading to quantized conductance.
 This is due to one-dimensional channels forming at the edges each with a conductance of 2e2/h (graph 2).
 A similar setup was used in a cryostat for high magnetic field measurements.

 Kinikar: “The attocubes have been with us for over a decade, and they still work perfectly!”